 Prior to Marshall’s flight, the Penguin had flown with an on-board battery pack to augment the power provided by the solar cells.
 This 1979 photo shows Janice flying the Penguin using a combination of solar and battery power:

 A team led by Paul MacCready had built the Penguin to back up the MacCready Gossamer Albatross, which became the first human-powered aircraft to fly across the English Channel in 1979.
-The Albatross is displayed at the National Air and Space Museum’s National Mall building.
+[Update 8/10/15: the Albatross is on display at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 The Penguin spanned 22 m (71 ft.) and weighed 31 kg (68 lbs.) without a pilot.
 A 3,920-cell solar panel that could be tilted toward the sun produced 541 watts to drive an electric motor called the Astro Cobalt 40, built by AstroFlight Inc. A good account about developing the Penguin’s power system can be found here.

 The Penguin was so fragile and difficult to control, that flight was limited to the calmest conditions found just after dawn.
 Unfortunately, the low angle of the morning sun limited the amount of energy falling on the flat wing surface.
 The development team had to mount the solar cells upright on a tilting panel to keep the cells perpendicular to the sun.
 The Penguin’s airframe was fragile to keep it lightweight; building the airplane stronger would have made it incapable of flight.
 The single electric motor could propel only so much weight into the air, and only small pilots could fly the Penguin, which weighed 31 kg (68 lbs.).
 Janice weighed about 45 kg (100 lbs.) and Marshall just 36 kg (80 lbs.).